 Karnataka: Kabini National Park/Nagarhole Tiger Reserve

-A wildlife holiday in Karnataka’s Kabini is truly extraordinary, it is akin to East Africa as wildlife sightings are rich and fairly common.
+A wildlife safari in Karnataka’s Kabini is truly extraordinary, it is akin to East Africa as wildlife sightings are rich and fairly common.

 Its call to fame is: